 During a living-donor liver transplant, a living person has a piece of their healthy liver removed and transplanted into another person to replace an unhealthy liver.
 These transplants are possible because of the liver’s unique ability to regenerate, or regrow.

 We recognize how hard the decision to donate an organ can be.
 Our liver transplant team will serve as your support system each step of the way.

-We'll help prepare and educate about:
+We'll help you prepare and educate you about:

 UPMC and Donate Life America are partnering to raise awareness of living donation.

 As the nation's first pediatric transplant program, the Hillman Center for Pediatric Transplantation at Children's Hospital of Pittsburgh of UPMC has performed more pediatric transplants than any other pediatric center in the United States.

 To schedule an evaluation for liver donation, please complete the above “Register to Become a Living Donor” form, and a member of the transplant team will reach out to you in the near future.